cleipski/CropPredict/Full_Report.md

 Get additional data for previous/following years and/or for more locations.
 Learn more about the subject matter and try to engineer more or better features.

-Combine the output of different models using ensemble techniques could boost overall performance and limit overfitting.
+Combining the output of different models using ensemble techniques could boost overall performance and limit overfitting.

 Try to create a model that answers the question: "At location X my weather data so far this season is Y. What kind of yield can I expect at the end of the season?"